Black (Bangladeshi band): Death of Imran Ahmed Choudhury Mobin

 On 20 April 2005, returning home after successfully completing a tour in Chittagong.
 The bus in which the band was on, crashed near a ditch on the road.
 It caused the death of Imran Ahmed Choudhury Mobin, a prominent sound engineer in the Bangladesh music industry and a close friend of the band and their primary lyricist.
 Band members Jon, Jahan and Tahsan suffered minor bruises and cuts while Tony and Miraz had to be hospitalised.
 The members of the band announced a hiatus until further notice.
 Miraz had been diagnosed with a permanently damaged patella and had to leave the band indefinitely.
 Tahsan also left right after because of the incident and also to focus more on his personal career.

 Abar (2007–2008)

-After a five-year hiatus Black released their third studio album Abar at 10 July 2008.
+After a three-year hiatus Black released their third studio album Abar at 10 July 2008.
 Under the sponsorship of Warid Telecom a press conference was held at Bashundhara City shopping mall, followed by a gala event for the album's launch.
 A documentary chronicling Black's career, including Imran Ahmed Choudhury Mobin's death, was shown and released publicly prior to Abar being launched.
 It was produced under Black's supervision and released through the G-Series label.
 The documentary features interviews by notable artists and figures amongst the Bangladesh music industry such as, Isha Khan Duray, Azam Khan, Saidus Sumon, Sheikh Monirul Alam Tipu and Iqbal Asif Jewel.
 This album was stated as one of the most commercially successful album in the history of Bangladeshi rock music.